It looks good, but is the level of quality what the kitchen company claims it to be? How can you find out?

 1) “How long is the manufacturer’s warranty on your kitchens?”

 In the industry, kitchen manufacturers (in fact any qualified builder) must warrant their product and/or workmanship for a minimum of 7 years and supply a certificate telling you so.
 If a manufacturer says less than 7 years then you know immediately something is shonky.
-If a manufacturer’s warranty is over 10 years that’s a good indication the product is of high quality as the manufacturer is confident his kitchen will be trouble free during this period.
-Please note that kitchen hardware (hinges, drawer runners etc) can also have lifetime warranties so it pays to ask the kitchen company if this is so.
+Please note that certain kitchen components (hinges, drawer runners, mirrors etc) can also have different warranty periods so it pays to ask the kitchen company if this is so.

 2) “What are your kitchen doors made of?”